Facilities to help disabled users

 All Information Services PC clusters have at least one machine with a larger screen for visually impaired users.
 All the computers have the standard Windows Accessibility features enabled.
 You can find more information about these features on the Microsoft® website.
 In addition, there are a number of useful software packages on our cluster PCs.

-Some items of specialist equipment which users with disabilities may find helpful are available in the two Libraries.
+Some items of specialist equipment which users with disabilities may find helpful are available in the library.
 Examples are magnifying equipment, both black and white, and colour, which focus on and enlarge text, daylight reading lamps and TFT PC screens.
 Please ask the staff if you need assistance in using this equipment.

 The University's Security staff are qualified First Aiders.
 Please report accidents or emergencies to Information Services or Security staff.